davidjb/davidjb.com/content/2022-04-22-deliveroo-watches-you-while-you-eat.rst

 Being of the same ilk, Deliveroo also tracks you as you use their system.
 As you browse pages, click elements on a page or scroll up or down, Deliveroo fires off dozens requests with an event payload describing what you just did.
-For example, the following get sent every time your viewport scrolls to or past a category on a restaurant's menu:
+For example, the following is sent every time your viewport scrolls to or past a category on a restaurant's menu:

 .. code-block:: text